khered20/MTL-Dial2MSA/README.md

 Paper: A Multi-Task Learning Approach to Dialectal Arabic Identification and Translation to Modern Standard Arabic

 ## Features
-- Joint training for **translation** and **dialect classification**
+- Joint training for **translation** and **classification**
 - Supports AraT5 and AraBART pretrained models
 - Validated on [Dial2MSA-Verified dev set](https://github.com/khered20/Dial2MSA-Verified/tree/main/dev) with BLEU (translation) + Weighted F1 (classification)
-- Evaluation on [Dial2MSA-Verified testing set](https://github.com/khered20/Dial2MSA-Verified/blob/main/test.7z) using BLEU and chrF++ metrics multi-reference for translations and using Accuracy, Macro-Average F1 and Weighted-Average F1 for classification
+- Evaluation on [Dial2MSA-Verified testing set](https://github.com/khered20/Dial2MSA-Verified/blob/main/test.7z) using BLEU and chrF++ metrics multi-reference for translation and using Accuracy, Macro-Average F1 and Weighted-Average F1 for classification
 - Inference mode for single or batch input

 ## Installation